bitcoinscalinglabs/bitcoin-ipc/README.md

 - Steps 2-3 (create and join subnet): The collateral is specified in Satoshis (1 BTC = 100,000,000 Satoshis).

 - Step 2 (create subnet): Regarding the balance of the user in the bitcoin network: After creating and submitting the two transactions (commit and reveal), a block is mined containing these transactions.
 In the regtest testnet we are using, the same wallet submits the transactions and mines the new block.
 Therefore, when querying the balance of the user, the result is `prev_balance - 50 BTC + 25 BTC +/- fee_diff`.
 The reasons behind these numbers are the following:
-  - The user sends 50 BTC to the newly-created subnet to fund it.
-We remark that the "funding" of the subnet is different than locking collateral when joining (Step 3).
-The funds locked at this stage will be used to pay the fees for all transactioons submitted to bitcoin.
-  - The user is the miner of the block so they get rewarded the coinbase transaction which at the time was `25 BTC + fees_100_blocks_ago`.
+  - The user is the miner of the block so they get rewarded the coinbase transaction which will be `coinbase_amount + fees_100_blocks_ago`.
 The user can only use coinbase UTXOs after 100 blocks of maturation.
   - `fee_diff=fees_100_blocks_ago - fees_now` is the difference in fees that were paid in the currently mined block compared to the fees paid 100 blocks ago.
-In this case, the `fees_now` are larger than `fees_100_blocks_ago`, therefore
+In this case, the `fees_now` are larger than `fees_100_blocks_ago` (which are 0 in the demo), therefore
   `fee_diff` is negative and the user balance got reduced by a small amount.

+- Step 3 (join subnet):
+  - The validator sends `required_initial_funding` and  `required_collateral` defined by the creator of the subnet.
+We remark that the "funding" of the subnet is different than locking collateral when joining.
-- Step 3 (join subnet): The same equation holds, but instead of 50 BTC the user locks some `collateral` defined by the creator of the subnet.
-Contrary to the funding of the previous step, this collateral is locked and the user will only get it back when they leave the subnet and they have not been pusnished/slashed for any misbehavior (not implemented in this demo).
+  The funds locked at this stage will be used to pay the fees for all transactions submitted to bitcoin.
+Contrary to the funding, the collateral is locked and the user will only get it back when they leave the subnet and they have not been pusnished/slashed for any misbehavior (not implemented in this demo).

-- Step 6 (deposit): It is important to note that the deposit amount is supposed to be specified in Satoshis (1 BTC  = 100,000,000 Satoshis)

-- Step 7 (transfer): Since the transfer functionality occurs within the subnet, the amounts are expected to be in wBTC (Wrapped Bitcoin), represented in wSatoshis (Wrapped Staoshis).
-When specifying the transfer amount, the CLI expects wSatoshis.

-- Step 9 (withdraw): Similarly to transfer, withdraw also expects for the amount to be specified in wSatoshis.

-- Step 12 (delete subnet): Throughout the demo, the user interacts with two subnets.
-However, by the time the delete functionality is demonstrated, only one subnet remains.
-The reason behind this is that one of the subnets was deleted off-camera.
+  - The same equation holds for the mining reward as described above.

+- Step 8 (relaying transfer): Note the subnet balance being updated once the transfers in the postbox get executed.
+The reason behind the balance reducing is completion of the transfer of the funds to the target subnet.